researchart/rose6icse/submissions/available/OpenVocabCodeNLM/INSTALL.md

 ### C. Pretrained NLMs:

-Pretrained language models can be downloaded from (TODO) https://doi.org/10.5281/zenodo.3628628
+Pretrained language models can be downloaded from https://doi.org/10.5281/zenodo.3628628

 The structure of the archives can be seen below (identical for Java, C and Python archives).
 The names of the sub-directories correspond to the rows of the tables 2 and 3 of the paper: